-1. Students will demonstrate an understanding of basic, physical concepts by correctly describing and identifying these concepts.
+1. Students will demonstrate an understanding of the basics of the fields of mechanics, fluids, oscillatory motion, thermodynamics, and their corresponding physical laws by correctly describing and identifying the concepts relevant to these fields.

 Each lecture and videos are designed to address this SLO.
 Quizzes, tests, and worksheets will be used as way to measure effectiveness in meeting this SLO.